Sleep deprivation in higher education: Circadian rhythm

 Several recent studies have shown that adolescents undergo a change in their circadian rhythm which shifts sleep times later into the night.
 This change seems to occur during puberty, extending well into adulthood.
 The delay in sleep cycles clashes with the structured early morning schedules of students due to early classes or work; thus, the total amount of sleep time is greatly reduced.
+This imbalance in circadian rhythm can lead to extremely harmful affects on students' learning and memory processes as well.
+This is largely in part because circadian rhythm has a "master clock" that is located in the same part of the brain that is responsible for forming memories, learning, and emotions.
 There has been a push in many educational systems for a later start time to help increase the available time for sleep in adolescents due to these biological changes.
+Additionally, many college students have jobs that increase the length of time they spend awake.
+Some may have class most of the day then work most of the night, or vice versa.
+Either one of these would be enough to change their already-established circadian rhythm, resulting in feeling sleepy when they should be awake and wide-awake when they should be asleep.

 Scheduling

-Many college students have variable day-to-day class schedules that change one's daily schedule.
-Additionally, many college campuses offer late night social activities that can begin as late as 10pm.
+Many college students have variable day-to-day class schedules that change one's daily routine.
+Additionally, many college campuses offer late night social activities that can begin as late as 10 pm.
 These activities are crucial for college students because they allow socialization and bonding with one another, which may boost one's mood.
-Similarly, many fraternity and sorority organizations on college campuses hold events and fundraisers that often occur late and throughout the night which are mandatory obligations for some.
-Having to work an event in the middle of the night can cause someone's sleep schedule to be disrupted for the entire day and possibly the next day.
+Similarly, many organizations such as fraternities and sororities on college campuses hold events and fundraisers that often occur late and/or throughout the night, and are often mandatory obligations.
+Having to work or attend an event in the middle of the night can cause someone's sleep schedule to be disrupted for the entire day and possibly into the next day.
+Some students may have to go to class most of the day then work most of the night, or vice versa.
+Even beyond that, students have to find a way to balance scheduling time for normal friends, family, and any other relationships.
+On top of this, many students live with roommates and/or near neighbors that might not adhere to the same sleep schedule, thus disrupting theirs.
+All of this doesn't even include extra activities like appointments, meetings, etc. that take up even more of the day.